 The Hartwood Mansion at Hartwood Acres decks the halls for the holiday season and hosts daylight and candlelight tours as well as a Holiday Musical Tea and Tour.
 Make your reservations early as these tours fill up quickly.

 Western Pennsylvania Model Railroad Museum

 For 29 years, the nonprofit Western Pennsylvania Model Railroad Museum has hosted its Holiday Train Show.
-Located in Gibsonia, the WPMRM’s display opens in early November and runs through January 15.
-For information on hours and admission, visit: www.wpmrm.org.
+Located in Gibsonia, the WPMRM’s display opens in early November and runs through part of January.

 Old Economy Village: Christmas at the Village

 In December, you can return to a 19th century Christmas village at Old Economy in Ambridge, Pennsylvania.
 As you walk along candlelit lanes, you can window shop and buy handcrafted items and then take in musical entertainment from local choirs.
 Children can make crafts and enjoy a visit with Belsnickel (Pennsylvania Dutch Santa Claus).